jdifeder/exabeam-enhancement-suite/README.md

 1. Download the latest compiled release (exabeam-enhancement-suite.zip) [Here](https://github.com/jdifeder/exabeam-enhancement-suite/releases/latest).

-2. Unzip content to a folder.
-Recommend "exabeam-enhancement-suite".
+2. Unzip the "build" folder.

 3. Open "chrome://extensions/" in Google Chrome.

 4. Enable "Developer Mode" in the top right corner.

-5. Click "Load Unpacked" and select the unzipped folder "exabeam-enhancement-suite".
+5. Click "Load Unpacked" and select the unzipped "build" folder .

 6. Open any Exabeam Advanced Analytics in a new Chrome tab and scroll to the bottom on the page.